Redbaron29/DewCom/README.md

 **Please note that the maximum allowed discoverable time varies by phone.
-The Moto g6 Play phone that was used in the testing phase had a 1hr limit.
-Then it required re-enabling of this feature If no devices are being detected, close the app and restart it.
+The Moto g6 Play phone that was used in the testing phase had a 30 minute limit.
+Then it required re-enabling of this feature If no devices are being detected, click the "Refresh" button or restart app (last resort).

 DewSTC initializes immediately upon starting the application and begins advertizing and build an arraylist of paired devices to relay all messages to.
 The discover and pairing process takes around 2 minutes if in a densely populated area of pairable devices running bluetooth.
 Once the first device is paired, any pending messages will begin to send off within 2 minutes.
-***Please note, even though the DiscoverandConnectActivity has finished, more devices may still pair with yours.
+***Please note, after initializing the discovery process, devices may still pair with yours on an ongoing basis.

 Before sending your first message, please click on "Enter your phone number" and enter a 10-digit number (no dashes or special characters).